LimeGroupYT/windows10key/README.md

-Here you can download the Windows10Key.txt file to get free a windows 10 license.
+Here you can download the Windows10Key.txt file to get free a Windows 10 license.